Richard J. Codey Arena: Hockey

-The arena has two NHL-sized skating rinks.
-The main arena has a seating capacity of 2,500 and the second rink seats approximately 500.
+Many high school, college and semi-professional (NJ Rockets) ice hockey games have been played at the rink beginning in the 1960s.
 From 1986 until the opening of the Prudential Center (which includes a full-size practice rink) in 2007, the New Jersey Devils used the arena as the team's practice facility.
 In November 2008 it became home to the Jersey Rockhoppers of the Eastern Professional Hockey League.
 The arena is also home to the New Jersey Daredevils, a special needs hockey team that has practices and home games at the arena since 2002.
 The Daredevils play in the (ASHA) American Special Hockey Association League.
 Since 2009, The Daredevils host an annual Halloween hockey tournament in October for all Special Hockey International Teams (including the Daredevils) called Frankenfest.
 The New Jersey Devils Youth Hockey club is also based at the arena with more than twenty teams from the beginners entry level to the highly competitive AAA USA Hockey Sanctioned level.
 The Seton Hall University and the Seton Hall Preparatory School men's hockey teams also compete at the arena.
-Livingston High School hockey also plays at the arena.
-They are known as The Lancers.
+Livingston High School hockey and West Orange High School hockey also play at the arena.

+On September 13, 2024, the New York Sirens of the Professional Women's Hockey League (PWHL) announced as part of their move to the Prudential Center, they would make the arena their practice facility.